Equivariant log-concavity of graph matchings: Proof of

-For each $(M, M') \in \mathbf{M}_{\ell-1, k+1}$, color the edges in $M$ with blue and the edges in $M'$ with pink.
-Each edge in $G$ now has $0, 1$, or $2$ colors, and we only consider the set of edges with precisely $1$ color, which we call $G(M, M')$ hereafter.
-Since $M$ and $M'$ are matchings, each connected component of $G(M, M')$ is either a chain, or a cycle of even length, i.e., $G(M, M')$ has no vertices of valence greater than $2$.
-For any chain of odd length, if it ends with blue (respectively, pink) edges, call it a blue (respectively, pink) chain.
-Set $b = b_{M, M'}$ and $p = p_{M, M'}$ to be the numbers of blue chains and pink chains respectively in $G(M, M')$.
-Moreover, we have the following numerical relation:
+Our strategy is to assign a subset of $\M_{k, \ell}$ to each pair $(M, M')$ in $\M_{k-1, \ell+1}$.
+The procedure goes as follows: \begin{enumerate} \item[(a)] Color $M$ with blue and $M'$ with pink, then each edge has $0, 1$, or $2$ colors.
+If we consider only the set of edges with exactly $1$ color, then we obtain a subgraph $\G_{M, M'}$.
+That is, $\G_{M, M'}$ is the symmetric difference of $M$ and $M'$. \item[(b)] Since $M, M'$ are matchings, each vertex in $\G_{M, M'}$ cannot have degree $> 2$.
+That is, any connected component in $\G_{M, M'}$ is one of the two types: \begin{enumerate} \item[(i)] a chain; or \item[(ii)] a cycle with even number of edges. \end{enumerate} Let $\C_{M, M'}$ denote the set of chains in $\G_{M, M'}$ with odd length.
+By definition, any chain in $\C_{M, M'}$ must start and end with the same color.
+If a chain starts and ends with blue (respectively, pink) edges, we call it a blue (respectively, pink) chain.
+We write

-Therefore, there exist at least $2$ more pink chains in $G(M, M')$ than the blue chains.
-The final step is to fix a vertex order on $G$, and order the odd chains in $G(M, M')$ as follows: the chain that contains the vertex $1$ is ordered the first, the chain that contains the vertex with the minimum number that is not in the first chain is ordered the second, and so on.
-This ordering on chains is a bijection between the set of odd chains in $G(M, M')$ and the set $[b+p]$.
-Since $b < \ceil{(b+p)/2}$ by \cref{eq:r-minus-b}, there exists an explicit injection of $b$-subsets of $[b+p]$ into $(b+1)$-subsets of $[b+p]$; see, for example, \cite[Algorithm 14, Section 2.2]{stanton1986constructive}.
-Under this injection, we acquire a pink chain, which we convert into a blue chain by swapping the blue and pink edges.
-Collecting all the blue edges into a set $N$ and all the pink edges into a set $N'$ gives us a pair of an $\ell$-matching and a $k$-matching $(N, N')$.

-In the following example, we walk through Kratthenthaler's map $f \colon \mathbf{M}_{\ell-1, k+1} \to \mathbf{M}_{\ell, k}$ in action.
-Although $f$ fails to be $\Aut(G)$-equivariant, it provides a crucial insight to what is needed for an $\Aut(G)$-equivariant injective linear map in our theorem. \begin{example} Consider the $6$-cycle with the vertex order as shown in \cref{fig:ordered-six-cycle}.

-In the case when $\ell = k = 2$, the pair of a $1$-matching (indicated as blue and solid) and a $3$-matching (indicated as pink and dashed) on the left produces a pair of a $2$-matching and another $2$-matching on the right; see \cref{fig:krattenthaler}.